sjsdfg/OnJava8-Examples-Maven/README.md

 more easier to import

-but not guarantee this is code is run ok.
+no guarantee that this is code is run ok.

 because some code just show you the wrong way, like this: